 Davis said the city has been working closely with state officials on a new pedestrian bridge over Route 440 at Goldsborough Drive.
 He said he hopes to break ground before the end of 2021.

 These two new bridges will correspond to the Hudson-Bergen Light Rail stations on both streets.
-These are not to be confused with the aforementioned pedestrian bridges, which cross only the Light Rail tracks.
+These are not to be confused with the aforementioned pedestrian walkways, which cross only the Light Rail tracks.
 Funding for those bridges will come from private developers, state grants, and the city’s bonds.

 For updates on this and other stories, check www.hudsonreporter.com and follow us on Twitter @hudson_reporter.
 Daniel Israel can be reached at email@example.com.